bilalscripts/social-web-app/README.md

 Installation:

 `npm install`
-- install dependpendencies in frontend and main repository.
+- install dependpendencies in frontend and main directory.

 To Start app: